-Depression is a very real and serious illness that affects a lot of people.
-While conventional medicine has developed a few different ways to treat depression, many people aren’t comfortable using prescription drugs and others don’t respond well to them.
+Depression is a genuine and severe illness that affects a lot of people.
+While conventional medicine has developed a few different ways to treat depression, many people aren’t comfortable using prescription drugs, and others don’t respond well to them.
 That’s where nootropics for depression come in the game.

 Alternative therapies, on the other hand, investigate and advise lifestyle changes such as diet and exercise, mindfulness techniques such as yoga, meditation or Tai chi, and non-western therapy techniques such as acupuncture, massage therapy, and guided imagery to uplift mood.

 All these methods can help manage depression to varying degrees.
 However, some research also shows that depression can be stubbornly resistant to treatment.
 A more natural and safer option for such individuals is to look to nootropics for treating their depressive symptoms.